FAMILY VACATION

 What flights would you recommend?

-How fit do I need to be?
+How fit do I need to be for this trip?

-As an Activity Level 1-2 trip, you’ll need a good level of fitness for this trip though you’ll be hiking on gentle to moderate trails and can still enjoy the scenery and other fun activities!
+You’ll need a good level of fitness for this trip though you’ll be hiking on gentle to moderate trails and can still enjoy the scenery and other fun activities!
 Typically, hikes range between two and four hours to complete, more, or less hiking is available too.

 Please head to our Fitness Guide for great tips on how to prepare along with a workout plan!